stackql/openapi-to-stackql/provider_docs/snowflake-docs/providers/snowflake/event_table/event_tables/index.md

       value: string
     - name: name
       value: string
+      description: Name of the event table
     - name: cluster_by
       value: array
+      description: Cluster key column(s) or expression
     - name: data_retention_time_in_days
       value: integer
+      description: number of days to retain the old version of deleted/updated data
     - name: max_data_extension_time_in_days
       value: integer
+      description: >-
+        Maximum number of days to extend data retention beyond the retention period to prevent a stream becoming stale.
     - name: change_tracking
       value: boolean
+      description: >-
+        True if change tracking is enabled, allowing streams and CHANGES to be used on the entity.
     - name: default_ddl_collation
       value: string
+      description: >-
+        Collation that is used for all the new columns created by the DDL statements (if not specified)
     - name: comment
       value: string
+      description: user comment associated to an object in the dictionary
 ```
 </TabItem>
 </Tabs>